svmiller/dragracer/README.md

 package as a collection of accessible data with which they can experiment.
 I also offer this as a love letter of a kind to RuPaul’s Drag Race and all the contestants that have appeared on it.
-We have no choice but to stan, especially Jinkx Monsoon.
+We have no choice but to “stan”, especially Jinkx Monsoon.
 Jinkx is the GOAT.
 The conspicuously short Season 8 masks Bob’s relative dominance.
 Sasha Velour is Champaign-Urbana’s greatest export since REO Speedwagon.
 Kameron Michaels should’ve won Season 10.